junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Aw!"
 The Doctor grumbles loudly.

-"That was stupid waste of regeneration energy -- nothing is gained by you being a sentimental idiot," she snaps furiously.
+"That was a stupid waste of regeneration energy -- nothing is gained by you being a sentimental idiot," she snaps furiously.

 "It's not like I need it anymore," the Doctor defends.